prathamgupta36/ctf-testing/angstromctf2022/amongus/REHOST.md

 Files can be found here: [amongus](https://2022.angstromctf.com/challenges)

 ## Challenge Setup
-There are no files for `amongus.tar.gz`
+There are no dependecy files for `amongus.tar.gz`

 ## Flag Check